 Another of the additions in homes very commonly is room addition.

-It should be mentioned that this type of project is a single room structure built on the side of a house.
-That is, it is intended for a single function, such as a bedroom or bathroom.
-On the other hand, sometimes this type of project only enlarges the size of a single room in the existing house.
+Therefore, this type of project is a one-room structure on the side of a house.
+As a result, its function is only as a bedroom or bathroom.
+On the other hand, this type of project only increases the size of a single room in the existing house.

 Ordinarily, room addition or house addition is a very small addition.
 That is why the extension or downsizing of addition within a home depends on the square footage within a home.

-A conversion in this part of the house is an attachment for one or two vehicles that have been converted into a living space by adding flooring, replacing the garage door with a solid wall, and installing a roof.
-Typically garage conversions are converted to living rooms or bedrooms.
+A garage is just an accessory for one or two vehicles.
+So with a garage conversion, it becomes a living space by adding floors and replacing the garage door with a solid wall, and installing a roof.
+Garage conversions are often converted into living rooms or bedrooms.

 Garages are tempting to turn into living spaces.
 The basic structure consisting of walls, foundations, concrete floors, and a roof is already there.
 In addition, some of the necessary elements for living spaces, such as electricity and a couple of windows, are already or partially installed.
 Some garages already have drywall in the studs, leaving one less task to do.
 But garage conversions can have some drawbacks.
 For one thing, it can be difficult to aesthetically and functionally blend the conversion with the rest of the home.
 Major systems like plumbing are usually not in place, so they will need to be installed.
 Garage conversions have a low resale value and homes without garages are more difficult to sell.